Earn College Credit in High School!

 Call (603) 206-8016 or (603) 206-8012 to set up an appointment to learn more about Early College and register for classes.

 Once you have registered for a college course, you are a college student and may enjoy the rights and privileges associated with this status.
 Among other things, you may get a Student ID, access student support services, and utilize the library.
-Upon course completion, you may request an official transcript by contacting the MCC Registrar's Office.
+Upon course completion, you may request an official transcript.

 Most courses at MCC are available to Early College students.
 Students must meet the prerequisite to register for classes.